-Pawnee funds its business primarily through variable rate borrowings and has a revolving credit facility for up to U.S.\$85.0 million which can, subject to certain conditions, be extended to U.S.\$115.0 million.
-As of March 31, 2014, Pawnee had used approximately U.S.\$81.7 million of its available borrowing under this facility (U.S.\$73.2 million as of December 31, 2013).
+Pawnee funds its business primarily through variable rate borrowings and has a revolving credit facility for up to U.S.\$105.0 million (after giving effect to the exercise of U.S.\$20.0 million of the accordion feature in July 2014, as described above) which can, subject to certain conditions, be extended to U.S.\$115.0 million.
+As of September 30, 2014, Pawnee had used approximately U.S.\$95.9 million of its available borrowing under this facility (U.S.\$73.2 million as of December 31, 2013).
 Pawnee's ability to access funding at competitive rates through various economic cycles enables it to maintain the liquidity necessary to manage its business, and its ability to continue to access funding is an important condition to its future success.
-Pawnee is required to purchase fixed interest rate hedges for at least 50% of the outstanding balance under its credit facility, and as of March 31, 2014, Pawnee has hedged U.S.\$45.0 million, representing approximately 55.1% of the U.S.\$81.7 million outstanding under the credit facility.
+Pawnee is required to purchase fixed interest rate hedges for at least 50% of the outstanding balance under its credit facility as at the prior month end, and as of September 30, 2014, Pawnee has hedged U.S.\$45.0 million.

 In November 2013, Pawnee's syndicate of lenders approved amendments to the current banking agreement that provide Windset with access to a maximum of U.S.\$5.0 million of capital from Pawnee's credit facility.
-No significant changes were made to Pawnee's covenants under the credit facility, as a result of this new availability.
+No significant changes were made to Pawnee's covenants under the credit facility as a result of this new availability.
 In early 2014, Pawnee's syndicate of lenders approved amendments to the current banking agreement that provide Windset with access to another U.S.\$5.0 million in capital to a maximum of U.S.\$10.0 million of capital from Pawnee's credit facility.
 In conjunction with this amendment, Chesswood contributed U.S.\$1.75 million of additional capital to Windset to support its growth.